 Some monks use a walking stick to steady trembling knees and accommodate greater depths of thought.
 Others criticize the practice, saying the holes would never give a monk more than he could tolerate, that to artificially enhance indulgences is a crime against nature.
 Brethren of the Stick say it is more unnatural to ascribe intentions to the holes.
 A third group dismisses both on the grounds that naturalness has never been established as a criterion of contemplation.

-The novice’s teachings may not be sufficient for the attainment of enlightenment but they are all he has.
+The novice’s teachings may not be sufficient for enlightenment but they are all he has.
 They seemed profound when the master spoke them.
 In the center of the temple they are dreams of shadows compared to the holes in themselves.

 By what measure is Something preferable to Nothing?
 Which is more fundamental?
 How could the first Maker have pronounced his concoction of Something “good”?
 Compared to what?
 If the proclamation entailed its own truth, the pre-existent void could have been affirmed instead.
-Unless His very essence is good and all manifestations share its intrinsic nature …
+Unless His very essence is good and all manifestations share this intrinsic nature.
+Or is it the gratuitous nature of primary causation: that which is ontologically self-sufficient has nothing to gain from anything contingent.

 The monks were stunned when the author told them that perception of many holes, when accompanied by dismay, is considered a form of derangement in the West.
 They said, contrariwise, to respond with anything other than awe and terror is proof of spiritual poverty.
 Even animals who have wandered into the temple have been overwhelmed, incapable of leaving on their own.